-While Florida was once considered the prime retirement destination, today’s active adults are choosing to resettle in communities all along the East Coast.
+While Florida was once considered the top retirement destination, today’s active adults are choosing to resettle in communities all along the East Coast.
 Set on the shores of the Atlantic Ocean, these popular regions offer charming beach boardwalks, renowned resort towns, quiet islands, and quaint historic districts.
-Here is a look at some of the East Coast’s most popular active adult destinations:
+Here is a look at some of the East Coast’s most popular active adult destinations.

 Florida’s Atlantic Coast

 Heading further up the Atlantic Coast, southern Virginia offers several lovely coastal communities.
 Virginia Beach is popular with active adults as both a vacation spot and a retirement town.
-With Norfolk and Newport News nearby, this bustling area includes several state parks, two universities, three military bases and numerous historic sites.
-Only an hour from Virginia Beach, history buffs will love visiting Colonial Williamsburg or settling in the charming Colonial Heritage active adult community.
+With Norfolk and Newport News nearby, this bustling area includes several state parks, two universities, three military bases, and numerous historic sites.

 The Jersey Shore